UtrechtUniversity/numworx-dwo-gwtclienthtmlui/Readme.md

 run the image from src/main

+cd ..
 docker run -v html:/usr/local/apache2/htdocs/local -p 127.0.0.1:8888:80 -dit --name local-ebs-dev-proxy docker-local-ebs-dev-proxy

+stop the image by listing the containers with

+docker ps

+and run

+docker stop {containerid}

 stop the image by listing the containers with